Welcome to Southmere Primary Academy

 IF YOUR CHILD IS ENTITLED TO FREE SCHOOL MEALS, OR HAS BEEN WITHIN THE LAST 6 YEARS - WE WILL PROVIDE BREAKFAST FREE OF CHARGE.

 You will have had the opportunity to choose which meal arrangements suit both you and your child.
 If you have chosen for your child to have a school meal, these should be paid for on MONDAY morning, in a dinner money envelope.
 Please write your child's name and class clearly on the front.
 You, or your child, can give this to your child's class teacher or it can be handed into the school office on Monday morning.
 These will then be passed onto the school kitchen for you.
 The office will send out a supply of dinner money envelopes at the end of every half term break for you to use during the next half term.
-The cost of a school meal is currently £1.60 per day.
+The cost of a school meal is currently £1.80 per day.
 If you have chosen for your child to have a packed lunch, please send this into class with your child each day so that he/she can put it in the appropriate box ready for lunchtime.
-If your child arrives without any lunch, we will offer them a school meal (which will have to be paid for) We don't allow parents to bring lunches throughout the morning as the kitchen staff need to know first thing how many children they need to make meals for.
+The office must be made aware at the beginning of each half term if your child is staying for school dinners or having packed lunch.
 If you have chosen for your child to go home for dinners, please make sure that you are on time to collect him/her at the start of their lunch break and bring them back to school in time for afternoon registration which takes place immediately after lunch time.

 We do like to take the children out on school trips as often as possible.
 We will send out a letter to let you know when and where we plan to go.
 Although school subsidises the cost of the visits, we do ask parents to pay a contribution towards these.
-We do understand, especially if you have more than one child in school, that it can be difficult to keep up with these costs.
-To help you budget, we offer a payment scheme of £1 per week, up to a maximum of £30.00 which will cover the cost of all of the trips throughout the year.
-If you would like to use this facility, please contact the school office with your first payment of £1.
-(Remember to make sure that your child's name and class are printed clearly on the front)
+Please be aware if we do not recieve sufficient contributions some trips may not go ahead.

 Also remember, we need your signed permission to take your child on a trip.
 Please remember to return each permission slip in good time before each visit, otherwise your child may not be able to go.

-We hold a 'Good Work' Assembly on a Friday morning for Reception and Key Stage One classes and we hold an afternoon assembly for Key Stage Two classes.
+We hold a 'Good Work' Assembly on a Monday morning for the whole school.
 We invite all parents of children who are to receive an award.
-We text parents on Thursday lunchtime of the children who are set to receive an award for their good work the following day.
+We text parents on Friday lunchtime of the children who are set to receive an award for their good work the following week.
 Most of our parents find it nice to come and see their child receiving an award.
 (Please remember to make sure that we have your correct mobile number)

 School aims to stay open whenever possible.
 In the event of bad weather and school has to close early, we will send a text to the first contact of each pupil.
 There will be adequate staff to look after your child/children until you arrive to collect them.
 Should snow fall heavy overnight and school is not able to open, again parents will be sent a text to inform them.
 This information can also be found on the 'Bradford Schools Online' website and it can be heard on the local radio stations.